+21.10.
 Provisions Specific to Lecturer Titles.

-Progressive Lecturer Titles.
-The progressive ranks of non-tenure track faculty shall be:
+21.10.1 Progressive Lecturer Titles.
+The progressive ranks of non-tenure-track faculty shall be:

+Lecturer Track:

+Lecturer

+Senior Lecturer

+Senior Lecturer II

+Clinical Lecturer Track in the College of Nursing and Health Sciences:

+Clinical Lecturer

+Clinical Senior Lecturer

-Lecturer, Senior Lecturer, and Senior Lecturer II.
+Clinical Senior Lecturer II

+Scholarship of Practice Track in the College of Nursing and Health Sciences:

+Clinical Assistant Professor

+Clinical Associate Professor

+Clinical Professor

-Progression in ranks.
+21.10.2 Progression in ranks.
+See also article 21.12.

-Lecturers who have completed six years of full time equivalent service are eligible for promotion to Senior Lecturer.
+Lecturers/Clinical Lecturers who have completed six years of full-time-equivalent service are eligible for promotion to Senior Lecturer/Clinical Senior Lecturer.

-Senior Lecturers who have completed six years of full time equivalent service in that title are eligible for promotion to Senior Lecturer II.
+Senior Lecturers/Clinical Senior Lecturers who have completed six years of full-time-equivalent service in that title are eligible for promotion to Senior Lecturer II/Clinical Senior Lecturer II.

+Scholarship of Practice track progression shall be Clinical Assistant, Clinical Associate and Clinical Professor.
+Promotion shall be based upon successful fulfillment of requirements in Article 21.12.

-Associate Lecturer: Additionally, the Boston campus may use the title Associate Lecturer, which shall not be a rank among the progressive ranks of other Lecturer titles.
+The ranks of Associate Lecturer and Clinical Associate Lecturer shall not be counted among the progressive ranks of non-tenure-track titles.

+21.11 Associate Lecturers/Clinical Associate Lecturers

+21.11.1 The title of Associate Lecturer or the title of Clinical Associate Lecturer in the College of Nursing and Health Sciences will be used in the following circumstances:

-Associate Lecturers will normally be appointed at less than 50% FTE on an as-needed basis to temporarily replace faculty who are on leave or who have temporary or indefinite release from some teaching duties; to fulfill instructional needs where the scope and duration of those needs are uncertain or are known to be of limited duration; or to fulfill highly specialized and occasional instructional needs.
-Associate Lecturers may be appointed from outside the bargaining unit only after the provisions of 21.3 concerning “Additional Work for Part-Time NTT Faculty” have been fulfilled.
+Associate Lecturers/Clinical Associate Lecturers will normally be appointed at less than 50% FTE on an as-needed basis to temporarily replace faculty who are on leave or who have temporary or indefinite release from some teaching duties; to fulfill instructional needs where the scope and duration of those needs are uncertain or are known to be of limited duration; or to fulfill highly specialized and occasional instructional needs.
+Associate Lecturers/Clinical Associate Lecturers may be appointed from outside the bargaining unit within the limitations placed by the provisions of 21.3 concerning “Additional Work for Part-Time NTT Faculty.”

-Associate Lecturers may be appointed at greater than 50% time to meet departmental instructional needs, whether upon original hire or upon reappointment, as long as the provisions of 21.3 concerning “Additional Work for Part-Time NTT Faculty” have been fulfilled.
+Associate Lecturers/Clinical Associate Lecturers may be appointed at greater than 50% time to meet departmental instructional needs, whether upon original hire or upon reappointment, within the limitations placed by the provisions of 21.3 concerning “Additional Work for Part-Time NTT Faculty.”
 Temporary increases in FTE of this type will not result in a change in title or rate of pay.

-In such case as an Associate Lecturer has served at 50% FTE or higher for four consecutive semesters, his/her title shall be converted to Lecturer, and effective as of the date of that conversion he/she shall receive a salary increase to the applicable salary floor for Lecturers (unless his/her salary already exceeds that floor).
-The four semesters of continuous service at 50% or greater in the title of Associate Lecturer that lead to this conversion shall be counted toward the faculty member’s eligibility for continuing appointment.
-All service in the title of Associate Lecturer shall be counted toward the faculty member’s eligibility for promotion to Senior Lecturer, with the stipulation that an Associate Lecturer converted to Lecturer shall not be eligible for the title of Senior Lecturer without at least three years of full-time equivalent service in the rank of Lecturer.
+In such case as an Associate Lecturer/Clinical Associate Lecturer has served at 50% FTE or higher for four consecutive semesters, his/her title shall be converted to Lecturer, and effective as of the start of the semester following that conversion he/she shall receive a salary increase to the applicable salary floor for Lecturers (unless his/her salary already exceeds that floor).
+The four semesters of continuous service at 50% or greater in the title of Associate Lecturer/Clinical Associate Lecturer that led to this conversion shall be counted toward the faculty member’s eligibility for continuing appointment.
+All service in the title of Associate Lecturer/Clinical Associate Lecturer shall be counted toward the converted faculty member’s eligibility for promotion to Senior Lecturer/Clinical Senior Lecturer, with the stipulation that an Associate Lecturer/Clinical Associate Lecturer converted to Lecturer/Clinical Lecturer shall not be eligible for the title of Senior Lecturer/Clinical Senior Lecturer without at least three years of full-time-equivalent service in the rank of Lecturer/Clinical Lecturer.